 In the past six months, a banking software vendor company, ITTI Digital, has undergone a massive transformation.
-They partnered with UXDA to completely reinvent a 15-year-old core-banking solution.
+They partnered with UXDA to completely reinvent a 15-year-old core banking solution.
 This transformation has ensured a dramatic increase in banking's service speed, employee productivity and customer satisfaction.
 The learning curve of banking employees has been reduced from several weeks to a few hours.
 Also, the potential for costly human errors has been significantly decreased.
-The new core banking solution has provided ITTI Digital with the opportunity to expand in the global market.
+The new core banking system design has provided ITTI Digital with the opportunity to expand in the global market.
 With ITTI Digital’s permission, we are sharing an exclusive step-by-step case study on designing a next-generation banking back office that will definitely become a game changer in the industry.

-It's a well-known yet well-hidden fact that banking back-office solutions are causing a lot of problems.
+It's a well-known yet well-hidden fact that core banking back-office solutions are causing a lot of problems.
 The banks themselves are often embarrassed about the outdated solutions that go against their modern-looking appearance.

 So, the ugly truth is that today the majority of current banking back-office solutions are slow, complex, clumsy and leading the employees to mistakes instead of helping to avoid them.

 The main challenge of ITTI Digital when they started working with UXDA was to disrupt the banking industry by creating a never-before-seen core-banking solution 100% focused on the employees: a solution that would take into account all bank employees’ pain points, needs and daily tasks, thus making their job easier, enjoyable and more meaningful from a banking end-customer perspective.

 To achieve this, UXDA unique Financial Design Methodology was used.
 It was developed over a period of 10 years and has already proven itself by ensuring success for more than 70 financial institution digital products worldwide.
 The full ITTI Digital back office transformation can be divided into four main stages realized through UXDA Financial UX Design approach: